hr-oss/sheepstudios.net/_posts/mini-bowl.md

 layout: game
 title:  "Mini Bowl"
 category: game
-description: (Coming soon!)
-Mini Bowl is a top-down puzzle bowling game full of unique and challenging puzzles!
+description: Mini Bowl is a top-down puzzle bowling game full of unique and challenging puzzles!
 Can you knock down all of the pins?
-short_description: (Coming soon!)
-Can you knock down all of the pins?
+short_description: an you knock down all of the pins?
 gnere: Puzzle

 isWeb: true